endlos99/xdt99/doc/MANUAL.md

 Note that following a long Unix tradition, multiple options may also be merged into a single hyphenated expression.
 Similarly, a string argument following an option may be appended without a separating space.
-Thus, following these rules, above command line may also be written as:
+Thus, based on these rules, above command may also be written as:

     $ xas99.py -RCS ashello.asm -Lashello.lst -oashello-c.obj